-The Discover it® Secured Credit Card, for example, is a credit-building card that offers rewards on every purchase: 2% cash back on gas stations and restaurants (for up to $1,000 in combined spending per quarter) and 1% on everything else you buy.
+The Discover it® Secured Credit Card, for example, is a credit-building card that offers rewards on every purchase: 2% cash back on gas stations and restaurants (for up to $1,000 in combined spending per quarter, then 1%) and 1% on everything else you buy.
 Plus, Discover will automatically match all of the cash back rewards you earn during your first year as a cardholder.

 This card is a secured credit card, which means you’ll need to put down a small, refundable security deposit to access your line of credit.
-Discover will automatically review your account after eight months to determine whether you qualify to upgrade to a standard credit card.
+Discover will automatically review your account after seven months to determine whether you qualify to upgrade to a standard unsecured credit card.